 Attendance is not mandatory under age 6, however, excessive absences and tardiness disrupt the learning process for your child and others as well as the teacher's lessons.
-Please understand that an absence, whether excused or unexcused, is counted as an absence according to state regulations.
 The District is responsible for limiting the number of students who are chronically absent.
 The State of NJ considers all students who are absent for 10% or more of the school year to be Chronically Absent.
 Students ages 5 and under with truant matters cannot be taken to court, however, students ages 5 and under with truant matters can be dropped from the roster.
 After ten (10) consecutive absences, your child may be dropped from the roster.
 Dropping a student is neither expulsion or punitive.
 Before any student can be re-enrolled, the parents/guardians of children with chronic absenteeism must consult with the preschool social worker and/or administration where information concerning the importance of attendance will be discussed.
 An official agreement, resources and services will be offered.
 A re-enrollment conference is a preventive measure that will deter patterns of behavior that ultimately cause children to become truant in later years.
 A request to cease all truant attempts will be determined by the social worker and/or administration as a result of a current action plan to improve and educate parents on the importance of school attendance.

 If a child's welfare is in question, the Division of Child Protection & Permanency and/or law enforcement will be contacted.

-The attendance policy above apply to students with disabilities where applicable, consistent with any student's individualized education program, accommodation plan, or individualized health care plan.
+The attendance policy above applies to students with disabilities where applicable, consistent with any student's individualized education program, accommodation plan, or individualized health care plan.